This page contains access to the recordings and information about past seminars in our Material Histories Seminar Series.

 A proud participant in the PayPal Melbourne Fashion Festival’s Independent Programme 2024

-Material Histories is presented by Old Treasury Building in partnership with Australian Catholic University.
+Material Histories is presented by Old Treasury Building in partnership with Deakin University and Australian Catholic University.